 It can be incredibly difficult to overcome addiction and overhaul your personality, but you can develop a kinder, gentler version of yourself.
 If you're facing criminal charges (or a civil Protection From Abuse order) because of alcohol- or drug-fueled violence, let this be the motivation you need to improve yourself and your relationships.

-Attorney Joseph D. Lento has worked with many people in this situation and understands that poor prior decisions do not have to mean a future of failure.
-Call 888-535-3686 or click here to learn how he can help resolve your legal troubles while you embark on a voyage of self-improvement.
+The Lento Law Firm has worked with many people in this situation and understands that poor prior decisions do not have to mean a future of failure.
+Call 888-535-3686 or click here to learn how they can help resolve your legal troubles while you embark on a voyage of self-improvement.